mhroth/jasiohost/README.md

 # About JAsioHost
 JAsioHost is a Java interface to Steinberg's [Audio Stream Input/Output](http://en.wikipedia.org/wiki/Audio_Stream_Input/Output) (ASIO) API.
-It provides low-latecy (< 10ms) input and output access to the available audio hardware, replacing the need to use the outdated and slow Java Sound API.
+It provides low-latecy (< 10ms) input and output access to the available audio hardware on Windows, replacing the need to use the outdated and slow Java Sound API.

 ## Getting Started
 Place `JAsioHost.jar` into your classpath and `jasiohost.dll` into `C:\WINDOWS\system32`.
 The basic design pattern for using `JAsioHost` is as follows. `static` methods in `AsioDriver` are used to collect information about the available drivers. `getDriver` is called in order to load and instantiate a given driver.
 The `AsioDriver` can then be queried for channel state information.
 Audio buffers are created using `createBuffers`, before `start` is called.
 Callbacks are made from the driver to registered `AsioDriverListener` objects in order to submit input and retrieve output.